datacommonsorg/docsite/api/sheets/get_variable.md

 ![Output after running the `=DCGET(B2, "Median_Income_Person", C1:E1)` formula](/assets/images/sheets/sheets_get_variable_one_place_multiple_years_output.png)

-### Get the Median Age of Multiple Places in Multiple Years
+### Example 4: Get the Median Age of Multiple Places in Multiple Years

 The following sheet demonstrates how to retrieve the median age of multiple places in multiple years, with places as a column and dates as a row.
 Cell E2 uses the Hawaii county DCIDs from column C to retrieve the data using the following formula: